Living Lab Mountainous Area – Metsovo, Greece.

-What STEP-IN will do.
+What STEP-IN does.

 Some measures have been implemented by the Greek Government, for example “Energy Saving at Home” (a project that provided subsidies for energy saving interventions), the Social Residential Tariff regarding electrical energy charges, and the policy for helping households purchase heating oil.
 So far, the effectiveness of these measures has not been assessed in a systematic way.
-The Living Lab will therefore implement, test, and evaluate a number of different tools, processes and actions to tackle energy vulnerability for the very first time in this area.
+The Living Lab therefore aims to implement, test, and evaluate a number of different tools, processes and actions to tackle energy vulnerability for the very first time in this area.

-Citizens in Metsovo will benefit from more sustainable energy behaviour and choices without compromising comfort levels, and assistance with available energy efficiency measures such as tax credits.
-We will help people to use their wood and oil more efficiently, and to better understand their energy bills and alternative energy schemes available to them.Dimitrios Kaliampakos
+Citizens in Metsovo benefit from more sustainable energy behaviour and choices without compromising comfort levels, and assistance with available energy efficiency measures such as tax credits.
+We help people to use their wood and oil more efficiently, and to better understand their energy bills and alternative energy schemes available to them.Dimitrios Kaliampakos

 Metsovo households classed as energy poor (2014)